bcgov/inclusive-names-service/docs/glossary.md

 # Glossary

+This is a glossary of terms used in describing support for Indigenous language names in systems.

 #### <a id="ascii"></a> ASCII

 ASCII is both a [character set](#character_set) and an [encoding](#encoding).
 This (very basic) character set includes the lower- and upper-case Latin alphabet (a-z, A-Z), the numeric digits (0-9), and some punctuation characters.
 There are 127 characters in the character set; a complete list of these characters can be found [here](https://en.wikipedia.org/wiki/ASCII#Character_set).
 ASCII characters are stored one character per [byte](#byte).
 They are stored in these bytes as integers between 1 and 127.